shamim-hussain/model_parameter_estimation_sgd/README.md

 # Model Parameter Estimation by SGD
 This is a demonstration of the power of Stochastistic Gradient Descent for solving difficult non-convex optimization problems.
+Tensorflow is used for numerical implementation.

 This project aims to determine the model parameters (poles and zeros) of AR (auto-regressive) systems in noise and ARMA (auto-regressive moving average) systems.
 To do so it: